PROGrand/nginx-rtmp-module/README.md

 ### Additional Features

 * Stream relay support for distributed streaming extended for push models: list of targets is dynamically loaded from local file on PUBLISH request.
 No server config reloading is required.
+No existing connections dropping.
 Local file can be modified with any third-party system, uploaded through HTTP and etc.

 ### Example nginx.conf (dynamic loading from file channels.txt)